-Throughout a long career, quality almost always wins over quantity when it comes to the information consumer, whether that consumer is a newspaper reader, TV watcher, Web site visitor or email subscriber.
+Throughout a long career, I found that quality almost always wins over quantity when it comes to the information consumer, whether that consumer is a newspaper reader, TV watcher, website visitor or email subscriber.

 The best email marketing gets the best response rate.
 The response rate is determined by:

-- The subscriber conversion rate of people coming to the email subscription page.
+- The conversion rate of people coming to the email subscription page.

 - The churn rate, meaning the rate of subscriptions to unsubscribes.